Skip to main content

 5. After considering all relevant information, the vice president will forward the recommendation to the president.

-6. If approved by the president, the vice president of Finance and Administration will facilitate the actions necessary to establish the new name.
+6. If the president approves, the vice president of Finance and Administration will facilitate the actions necessary to establish the new name.

 2. Named Gift